Contractors and Visitors

 If you require fire systems to be isolated, please follow the below procedures.

-- Lismore & NMSC: Complete the Fire Impairment Request Form each time you wish to isolate a fire system.
-If you do not have access to the form contact Property Services.
+- Lismore & NMSC: Complete a Fire Impairment Request Form each time an isolation is required.
+If you cannot access the form, contact Property Services.

 - Gold Coast: Send an email with your fire impairment request details to the Gold Coast Site Supervisor.